mreidsma/RWD_Article/rwd.markdown

 ## Responsive Web Design

-In early 2010, Ethan Marcotte, a web designer from Boston, coined the name "Responsive Web Design" to refer to a suite of design techniques for building fluid, adaptive websites that respond to the device they are viewed on.
+In early 2010, Ethan Marcotte, a web designer from Boston, coined the name "Responsive Web Design" to refer to a suite of design techniques for building fluid, adaptive websites that respond to the device they are viewed on[^ALARWD].
 By designing sites with fluid grids, using flexible images, and employing new CSS media queries, Marcotte was able to build websites that scaled beautifully on any screen size.

 ### Fluid Grids